ParkerGreyAddison/snake/README.md

 ---
 Planned Features:
-- Eating pi reveals digits of pi
-- Guide
+- Add animations to the Guide
-- Highscores
-- Game Over Screen
-  - Input initials, save to highscore file, display score, highscores, and rank on Game Over screen
+- Highscores: input initials, save to highscore file, display score, highscores, and rank on Game Over screen
-- Powerups/Menu Options
-  - Star Mode (faster, pass through self, wrap around walls, snake changes color)
-  - Inverse Mode (all directions are switched)
+- Inverse Mode: all directions are switched
-  - Annoyance Mode (screen background changes colors, snake changes colors)